 Last but not least, it's important to consider safety beyond cold protection.
 Winter brings earlier sunsets and less daylight.
 Chances are you're going to be running in the dark.
 When choosing clothing for your winter running, consider options that have reflective hits.
 You may even want to wear a headlamp or attach a blinking light to your body so you can both see and be seen.

 Layering up properly can seem daunting when you're still inside holding a mug of hot chocolate, but the brisk air of a crisp, snowy day can make running a joy.
-Put safety first, and you'll be cruising along until spring.
+Put safety first, don't forget to thoroughly clean your running shoes afterwards, and you'll be cruising along until spring.

 Our writer's advice is intended for informational or general educational purposes only.
 We always encourage you to speak with your doctor or healthcare provider before making any adjustments to your running, nutrition or fitness routines.